-Here's the core idea: Sell a put at a lower strike, buy a put at a higher strike (both same expiration).
-You keep the credit spread.
-The market can stay flat, go up, or go down a bit—and you still profit.
+Here's the core idea: Sell a put option at a lower strike price while simultaneously buying a put option at a higher strike price, both with the same expiration date.
+You collect the net credit between the two premiums.
+The market can stay flat, rise slightly, or decline moderately—and you still have the potential to profit.

+Unlike simply buying a put, which requires a significant downward move to overcome time decay, the bear put spread strategy generates immediate income from the premium differential.
 It's the inverse of the put credit spread.
-Where a put credit spread profits if the market stays flat or goes up, a bear put spread profits when the market stays flat, goes down moderately, or recovers after a dip.
+Where a put credit spread profits if the market stays flat or rises, a bear put spread is optimized for neutral-to-bearish conditions where you expect modest downside or a recovery after a dip.

 Analyze your short leg: Our Strategy Analyzer shows premium and assignment probability for cash-secured puts—use it to evaluate the short leg of your bear put spread before adding the long put for protection.

-Bear Put vs Put Credit Spread: The Difference
+Bear Put Spread vs Put Credit Spread: Key Differences

-First, let's clear up terminology, because these are often confused.
+First, let's clear up terminology, because these spreads are often confused even by experienced traders.

-• Profit if market stays flat, goes up, or dips slightly
+- Profitable if market stays flat, rises, or dips slightly

-• Profit if market stays flat, goes down slightly, or bounces back up
+- Profitable if market stays flat, declines slightly, or bounces back up

 Assignment mechanics and execution process showing decision pathways